Feb. 27, 2017

 All of this is being accomplished while remaining fiscally solvent and being good stewards of taxpayer dollars.
-Dr. Ibarra revealed that the bond projects are currently on schedule and under budget.
-In addition, older bonds have been refinanced to take advantage of historically-low interest rates — an action that will save taxpayers approximately $5.3 million through 2026.
+Dr. Rankins-Ibarra revealed that the bond projects are currently on schedule and under budget.
+In addition, older bonds have been refinanced to take advantage of historically low interest rates — an action that will save taxpayers approximately $5.3 million through 2026.

-EUSD has a very diverse student population with 77 percent of students coming from homes with low socio-economic status, and 44 percent of students designated as English Learners.
-Our District’s diversity is certainly a strength, but it also poses a serious challenge — namely, how do we better ensure that all students realize their unlimited potential?
+EUSD has a diverse student population with 77 percent of students coming from homes with low socio-economic status, and 44 percent of students designated as English learners.
+The district’s diversity is a strength, but it also poses a serious challenge — namely, how does it better ensure that all students realize their unlimited potential?

 In addition, EUSD has put structures in place that support the diverse social and emotional needs of all students.
-Every one of our schools now has a full-time parent liaison, a full-time social worker, intervention teachers, academic coaches, and a full-time resource teacher.
+Every EUSD school has a full-time parent liaison, a full-time social worker, intervention teachers, academic coaches, and a full-time resource teacher.

 Innovation and Choice

-Over the last 12 years, EUSD has lost over 3,000 students.
+Over the past 12 years, EUSD has lost more than 3,000 students.
 This decline in enrollment can be partially attributed to statewide trends, such as a decline in birthrates.
 However, parents also have more educational choices than ever, and some are choosing other options for their children.

 In response, EUSD formed a task force on declining enrollment.
-According to Dr. Ibarra:
+According to Dr. Rankins-Ibarra: